 Investments, unrestricted and restricted, are stated at fair value, based on quoted market prices, plus accrued interest.
 The Port also has investments in the State Local Government Investment Pool (LGIP).
 The LGIP is similar to a money market fund recognized by the Securities and Exchange Commission.
+The LGIP invests in U.S. Agency Securities, Repurchase Agreements, U.S. Treasury Securities, Interest Bearing Bank Deposits, and Certificates of Deposits.
 The investments are limited to high-quality obligations with limited maximum and average maturities.
 These investments are valued at amortized cost.
 Interest income on investments is recognized in non-operating revenues as earned.
 Changes in the fair value of investments are recognized on the statements of revenues, expenses and changes in net position.
 The Port's general policy is to not hold more than 20% of its holdings in any one investment.